SonghanWu/yolov8n-SPTS/README.md

 This project is based on [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) and follows the AGPL-3.0 license.

+**Important Notice:**
+- The SPTS (Spatial Pyramid Transformer with Self-attention) architecture and the integration of multiple attention mechanisms for traffic scene detection are original contributions
+- This work is associated with the research paper: "Traffic Scene Small Target Detection Method Based on YOLOv8n-SPTS Model for Autonomous Driving"
+- For commercial use or proprietary applications, please contact the authors for licensing arrangements

+**Patent/IP Notice:**
+The novel attention mechanism integration approach described in this repository may be subject to patent protection.
+Users should verify the IP status before commercial deployment.

 ### 🙏 Acknowledgments

 - [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) for the base framework